elenadotedu/SharedScience/readme.md

 Shared Science is an organization, which was formed for the purpose of creating and delivering physical science and engineering learning opportunities to school-aged children (K-12), within Southern California, and initially within the City of Long Beach.
 [More Info] (http://sharedsciencefun.org/).

-Shared Science required a database application, which allowed to import data using CSV and generate custom reports.
-Shared Science admin users requested the ability to filter the data they wanted to see and a way to customize the look of the reports.
+Shared Science Project is a web application with the abilities to import CSV data, change CSV maps, create and completely customize the look of the reports.

 This is a demo version of the application, which comes with a few limited capabilities for the security purposes.